buiduccuong30051989/frontend-standard/README.md

 	ul, ol {
 	}

+### Spacing

-Also, add a line break before starting a new declaration with properties.
-In other words, this:
+Add a line break before starting a new declaration with properties.

+This:

 	ul {
 		property:;